rossetti/KSLBook/docs/06-Chapter6.md

 A copy center has one fast copier and one slow copier.
-The copy time per page for the fast copier is thought to be lognormally distributed with a mean of 1.6 seconds and a standard deviation of 0.3 seconds.
+The copy time per page for the fast copier is thought to be lognormally distributed with a mean of 1.6 seconds and a standard deviation of 0.3 seconds (stream 2).
 A co-op Industrial Engineering student has collected some time study data on the time to copy a page for the slow copier.
 The times, in seconds, are given in the data set associated with Exercise \@ref(exr:AppDistFitP13).
+Use stream 3 for the fitted distribution.

 The copy times for the slow and fast copiers are given on a per page basis.
 Thus, the total time to perform a copy job of N pages is the sum